-The total return approach enables the Trustees to decide each year how much of the unapplied total return is transferred to Income funds and is available for expenditure.
+The total return approach enables the Trustees to decide each year how much of the unapplied total return is transferred to income funds and is available for expenditure.

-To determine the transfer each year the Trustees review the balance of the unapplied total return, the latest view from Investee Wealth and Investment Limited on sustainable real returns and the operational requirements of the Charity.
+To determine the transfer each year the Trustees review the balance of the unapplied total return, the latest view from Investec Wealth and Investment Limited on sustainable real returns and the operational requirements of the Charity.
 Further information is disclosed in note 23.

-Following this review a provisional allocation to Income funds is set for budgeting purposes and performance is monitored on a quarterly basis during the financial year.
+Following this review a provisional allocation to income funds is set for budgeting purposes and performance is monitored on a quarterly basis during the financial year.
 The actual allocation to income funds for the year is confirmed at the final Finance Committee meeting each financial year.
-During the year ended 31 March 2022 the Trustees reviewed the performance of the investment portfolio in order to satisfy themselves that the current levels of transfer remained sustainable.
-The Trustees were pleased to note that the value of the Charity's assets had outperformed the target of keeping pace with Inflation and had in fact increased in real terms over the 9 years since April 2013 when the total return approach had been introduced.
+During the year ended 31 March 2023 the Trustees reviewed the performance of the investment portfolio in order to satisfy themselves that the current levels of transfer remained sustainable.